awlange/ExData_Plotting1/README.md

 - The raw data was subsetted to <pre>household_power_consumption_subset.txt</pre> using vim to delete lines above and below the required dates of 1/2/2007 to 2/2/2007
 - The subsetted data is compressed with gzip.
-To run the R scipts, one simply needs to gunzip them.
+To run the R scipts, one simply needs to gunzip them the subsetted data file beforehand.

 ## Introduction